gyulanemeth/bluefox.email/docs/projects/contacts.md

 ![Screenshot of the subscriber lists page - code guide dialog](./project-contacts-code-guide-dialog-copy-btn.webp)

 :::info Note
 For listing contacts, the API supports pagination.
 By default, it returns 10 contacts.
-If you wish to retrieve more contacts in a single request, you can adjust the `limit` query parameter in your API call.
+If you wish to retrieve more contacts in a single request, you can adjust the `limit` and `skip` query parameters in your API call.
 :::

 ### Contact Filtration